 Most places have reopened in Medellín.
 In addition to the above, gymnasiums, barbershops, casinos and many other places have reopened.

+However, Cine Colombia does not plan to reopen until March 2021.
 Reportedly the CEO of Cine Colombia said the protocols were too strict to enable them to operate profitably.
 So, they are still closed.
 The biosafety protocols for movie theaters requires leaving empty rows between rows with people, and empty seats between groups.
 Also, they were not permitted to offer concessions.

 Also, the universities and other schools have not reopened.